lukesherwood/volunteerboard/TOTO.md

 **TODO:**
-change home page to be a landing page/about page with instructions apply link takes to sign up if not logged in use helper methods for views? need to get rid of collection arrays
+change home page to be a landing page/about page with instructions use helper methods for views? need to get rid of collection arrays

 **extras for later**